m4tex/cp2077-playground/README.md

 Build the library using the MSVC toolchain.
 For running tests, you can add these program arguments to the game executable `--skip-launcher -modded -skipStartScreen -noWatermark`

-All files and directories in `res/` will be symlinked to the plugin directory when you run setup.bat, you can rerun setup with the correct inputs to create symlinks for new files.
+All files and directories in `res/` will be symlinked to the plugin directory when you run setup.bat.
+You can rerun `setup.bat` with the correct inputs to create symlinks for new files.
 You can put `.reds` files into `res/scripts` and they will be compiled at runtime.